wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-messaging-extensions/includes/4-search-commands.md

 The `parameters` property defines the input fields displayed in the search experience when the messaging extension is invoked.

 If you include the property `initialRun` to `true`, your web service will receive the invoke message as soon as the search command is invoked.
 Otherwise, it will only receive a message when the search is executed.
-This property defaults to `false` if its omitted.
+This property defaults to `false` if it's omitted.

 ### Respond to the search command